MdIbrahimKholil7/Product-Listing-with-Authentication/README.md

 - User registration and login forms.
 - Product listing with search functionality.

+### After login/register it will redirect to the product page

 ### Docker:

 - Dockerized setup for both frontend and backend.